Child Foster Care Licensing

 - Medical and dental costs are covered through Medical Assistance or other medical insurance, not the foster family.

-- Foster parents will have regular contact with parents and relatives of children/youth.
+- Foster parents may have regular contact with parents and relatives of children/youth.

 FREQUENTLY ASKED QUESTIONS